 Banana bread is a classic for using up overripe bananas.
 I like to slice mine, fry them off in a little butter and then drizzle them with syrup instead (and add a splash of a fruity liqueur for a grown up version….).

 And, of course, there’s always the option of using your fruit to flavour some booze, steeping it for 6 weeks or so, and then inventing your own food waste cocktail.
 Sloes and damsons are classics, but there’s no reason why other fruits won’t be just as nice!

-For Food Waste Masters, there are advanced options, making use of bits of fruit we’d normally not consider.
-Anna Pitt has a prize-winning recipe for banana skin curry that has to be made to be believed.
+For Food Waste Masters, there are advanced options, making use of bits of fruit we’d normally not consider, including banana skin curry!

 So, whether you’re a food waste apprentice, journeyman or master, there’s no reason to fail your fruit!